CyVerse-learning-materials/SciApps_guide/bsa.rst

         The example here is using chromosome 2 only.
 And the vaf plot is pre-configured to display chromosome 2 of sorghum bicolor (BTx623).
 For your data, check the list of genes below the plot and use the options on the left side to select a specific chromosome if there are SNPs detected on them.

      ..
 Tip::
         You can use the slider bar to change the smoothness of the fitted curve.
-Click near the non_synonymous SNP will filter the table with nearby genes only.
-To reload all genes, simply refresh the page.
+Click near a red circle (nonsynonymous SNP) will add a new column 'selected_' to the end of the table and set the SNP as 'true'.
+To reload all SNPs, simply refresh the page.

   5. The candidate SNP at 2:41903129 is detected because we set the minimum allele frequency (maf) as no smaller than 0.9 in Step 4 (2).
 The SNP won't be detected if maf is set as 1, which increases the chance of missing the true candidate genes if there is sequencing, alignment, or phenotyping error in the data.

      ..
 Note::
         The vaf plot shows that the candidate SNP at 2:41903129 might be a false positive since it is not located on a 'peak', which represents a mutant segment of the chromosome when crossover the mutant line with BTx623.
-However, when the smoothing parameter is set as 0.1, a small peak can be detected right under the SNP.
+However, when the smoothing parameter is set as 0.01, a small peak can be detected right under the SNP.

      ..
 Note::